 Benefits of Membership

-- As a Paddle Canada Paddling Association (PA) member you join the ranks of dozens of paddling associations across the country in providing an enjoyable activity to people while exploring and preserving our waterways.
+- As a Paddle Canada Paddling Association Member, you join the ranks of dozens of paddling associations across the country in providing an enjoyable activity to people while exploring and preserving our waterways.

-- Membership and Directory listing on paddlecanada.com advertising association location, contact information, activities, facilities, website, events.
+- Membership and Directory listing on the Paddle Canada website advertising association location, contact information, activities, facilities, website, events.

 - Advertising Discounts of 15% off in Rapid Media magazines and online banner ads.

-- Paddle Canada will provide opportunities to network and communicate with other different association organizations plus Paddle Canada organizations, instructor and trainers.
+- Paddle Canada will provide opportunities to network and communicate with other different association organizations plus Paddle Canada organizations, instructors, and trainers.

 - Event Support and Promotion via Paddle Canada’s social media and web marketing network.